HadesLabs/one-stop-piracy-shop/README.md

 ### Windows
 * [FitGirl Repacks](https://fitgirl-repacks.site/) ⭐ - PC games that have been heavily compressed.
 This will save time on the download, but the game will be the same size as a normal install after it finishes installing, and the install procedure will take significantly longer.
 Heaps of games though, including Switch games with an emulator ready to go included in all of them. *Most, if not all, downloads use torrents along side DDLs.
 Use a VPN when torrenting.*
 * [DODI Repacks](https://dodi-repacks.site/) - Same concept as FitGirl.
 Slightly bigger repacks but faster install time.
 Also has Switch games. *Most, if not all, downloads use torrents along side DDLs.
 Use a VPN when torrenting.*
-* [SteamUnlocked](https://steamunlocked.net/) ⭐ - PC games ready to be played as soon as they finish downloading, no install needed.
-Download servers are hit-or-miss, being fast some days and slow on others.
-Heaps of games, including VR titles. *Some popular downloads have torrents as an option, but the site is primarily DDL.
-Use a VPN when torrenting.*

 ### Nintendo Switch
 These games can be downloaded and played through an emulator or on a Switch that has had CFW installed.
 Check out [r/SwitchPirates](https://reddit.com/r/SwitchPirates) for more information on using CFW to pirate games.